Waste Matters…what does it all mean?

 We are committed to increasing the diversion of household waste from landfill, to exceed the NSW State Government’s Resource Recovery Target of 70%.

-Council has started the planning process on how we can improve managing our Shire’s waste by developing a new Waste Matters Strategy.
-We have undertaken an extensive community consultation process and will be reviewing our services, programs and initiatives.
+Council has developed a new Waste Matters Strategy to plan how we can improve the management of our Shire’s waste.
+We undertook extensive community consultation and have reviewed our services, programs and initiatives.

 The community will have many opportunities to get involved and influence how we manage our Shire’s waste over the next decade.